World-class arts, incredible dining, endless discovery

 Melbourne provides excellent family entertainment through museums, parks, sporting events, and cultural festivals.
 Royal Botanic Gardens, Melbourne Zoo, and extensive playground networks support family life, while family-friendly cultural events create opportunities for both entertainment and cultural education.

-Weekend Adventures from Melbourne
+Weekend adventures from Melbourne

 Great Ocean Road (2 hours)